Secretary of Education (Philippines)

-The secretary of education (Kalihim ng Edukasyon) is the member of the Cabinet of the Philippines in charge of the Department of Education (DepEd).
+The Secretary of Education (Kalihim ng Edukasyon) is a member of the Cabinet of the Philippines in charge of the Department of Education (DepEd).

 The current secretary is Sonny Angara, who was sworn in on July 19, 2024.

 Powers, duties, and functions

 Under the 1987 Philippine Constitution, the secretary exercises supervision and control over the entire department and performs the following functions: